Duchess lorikeet: Distribution and habitat

 The species is found only on Bougainville Island and 6 islands in the Solomon Islands.
 It is a localised species that is absent from large areas of habitat in its range that are potentially suitable for it.
 It is most often found in lower montane forest and in coconut plantations.
 It is found from sea level to an elevation of 1350 m asl.
 It may be nomadic and inhabit habitats at different altitudes.

 Behavior and ecology

 The calls of the duchess lorikeet are generally more squeaky than that of other species of lorikeets.
 Their flight calls are loud and high-pitched, while high-pitched screek notes are made while feeding.

 Food and feeding

 The lorikeet mostly feed on nectar, pollen, and small fruits, especially Schefflera.

 Threats

 Much of the lowland forest in its range is scheduled to be logged, although it could survive at higher altitudes.
 Another threat to the species is the possibility of large scale pet trade.

 In culture

 It was featured on a stamp for the Solomon Islands made in 1975.

 Status

 The species is widespread and relatively common through its range, but the population may decline rapidly in the future if large scale pet trade begins.
-Consequently, the species is considered to be near-threatened by BirdLife International and the IUCN.
+The species is considered to be of Least Concern by BirdLife International and the IUCN.